-Galatasaray striker warns former team that he will be playing for a win in tonight's crunch Last 16 second leg clash
+Galatasaray striker Didier Drogba warns his former team that he will be playing for a win in tonight's epic crunch Champions League Last 16 second leg clash

 London: Galatasaray striker Didier Drogba has warned Chelsea not to expect any favours when he makes an emotional return to his old club for a decisive Champions League Last 16 clash tonight.

 Galatasaray's Didier Drogba during a Champions League Group B match against Juventus at Juventus Arena on October 2.
 Pic/Getty Images

 Jose Mourinho's side are reeling after a tempestuous 0-1 defeat at Aston Villa on Saturday ended their 14-match unbeaten run in the Premier League.